 SQLite database to the closest equivalent of the target Access

 database types.
-But you can manually change data types for the whole database globally with
+However, you can manually change the data types for the entire database globally using the

 "Global mapping" or individually for each field.